Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 Pre-requisites:

-- To easily generate the token cache table in your database, please install the following tool using the **Developer Command Prompt for Visual Studio** (running as administrator):
+- If you want to store the token cache on a **SQL Server database**, you can easily generate the token cache table by installing the following tool using the **Developer Command Prompt for Visual Studio** (running as administrator):
     ```shell
     dotnet tool install --global dotnet-sql-cache
     ```
-- If you don't have a SQL Server database to be used in this sample, [please create one](https://docs.microsoft.com//sql/relational-databases/databases/create-a-database?view=sql-server-ver15).
+- If you don't have a SQL Server database to be used in this sample yet, [please create one](https://docs.microsoft.com//sql/relational-databases/databases/create-a-database?view=sql-server-ver15).
 You can name it as you wish.

 ## Step 1: Clone the repository